-10 journals range from US\$ 1350 (€1081) for PLoS to US\$ 5000 (€4005) for Lancet Oncology.
-Despite mitigating factors such as fee waivers or the fact that some journals do not charge APCs, the overall cost of Gold or Hybrid OA is a significant hurdle.
-A hypothetical projection of what it would have cost in APCs to ensure that all 341 IARC authored or co-authored articles were published OA in 2013 results in a total of approximately €788 000.

-- 9. Further data needs to be gathered in order to run an analysis on IARC's 2014 journal output and determine a baseline of pre-OA policy implementation practices.
-However, what is certain is that the demand for funding to pay for APCs exceeds IARC's current capacity.
-IARC's OA Policy requires authors to include estimates of article process charges in their applications to funders, and while this change in protocol will undoubtedly ease the financial burden of OA publishing on IARC, this measure alone will be insufficient to support gold and hybrid access. - 10.
-It is not imperative, of course, that every article written by an IARC author or funded by IARC be made open access.
-However, the IARC Senior Leadership Team identified certain factors that merit the payment of APCs: scope of topic; potential impact of topic; policy application; target audience; relevance to low- and middle-income countries (LMICs). - 11.
-Core funding to support a certain number of APC payments per year on a priority basis is viewed as the necessary first step in advancing OA at IARC. - 12.
-Though much of the OA debate has focused on the APCs associated with Gold and Hybrid OA, Green OA (repositories) also costs significantly in technical infrastructure and staffing.
+9. Although further data gathering and analysis of IARC authors' OA practices to date is needed, what is certain at this point is that the demand for funding to pay for APCs exceeds IARC's current capacity.
+IARC's OA Policy requires authors to include estimates of APCs in their applications to funders, and while this change in protocol may ease the financial burden of OA publishing on IARC, this measure alone will be insufficient to support gold and hybrid access.

+10. It is not imperative, of course, that every article written by an IARC author or funded by IARC be made open access.
+However, the IARC Senior Leadership Team identified certain factors that merit the payment of APCs: scope of topic; potential impact of topic; policy application; target audience; relevance to low- and middle-income countries (LMICs).

+11. Core funding to support a certain number of APC payments per year on a priority basis is viewed as the necessary first step in advancing OA at IARC.

+12. Though much of the OA debate has focused on the APCs associated with Gold and Hybrid OA, Green OA (repositories) also costs significantly in technical infrastructure and staffing.
 At present IARC has chosen to focus on achieving more immediate impact through Gold and Hybrid OA, as it investigates options for establishing an institutional repository (IR).
 The retention of significant author rights as articulated in the OA policy will ensure that IARC authors are able to deposit pre- and post-prints to an institutional or discipline-based repository.

-In terms of provisioning an IR, the two main options are 1) WHO's Institutional Repository for Information Sharing (IRIS) and 2) outsourcing of the technical component to a commercial vendor. - 13.
-The technology needed to organize and house the manuscripts and their accompanying metadata is but one consideration in the creation of an IR.
+13. The technology needed to organize and house the manuscripts and their accompanying metadata is but one consideration in the creation of an IR.
 What is more challenging and staff time-intensive is the content and rights management needed to initiate and maintain a repository.
-IARC produces approximately 350 articles annually.
-Each publisher and sometimes each journal has its own procedures for handling copyright agreements with authors.
-The verification of each author agreement to determine the conditions whereby the article's manuscript can be deposited (i.e. pre-print, post-print or published version allowed? embargo period?), retrieval of the necessary files from the IARC author, preparation of metadata and files in the formats required for upload into the IR, periodic retrieval of analytics reports, and training of staff members and end users are labour-intensive activities.
-Failing to take the necessary care in maintaining the IR may result in breaches of author-publisher agreements and reputational damage.
 The full resource implications of an IR for the Agency require further evaluation and this is ongoing.

-- 14. In 2015 IARC's OA goals are as follows: - To train staff authors in the consistent application of the new OA policy. - To determine 2014 baseline data for pre-policy implementation. - To increase the numbers of articles published as Gold or Hybrid OA. - To decide on the feasibility of creating an IR and if the decision is positive, to implement the processes needed to launch an IR.
+14. In 2015 IARC's OA goals are as follows:

+- To train staff authors in the consistent application of the new OA policy. - To determine 2014 baseline data for pre-policy implementation. - To increase the numbers of articles published as Gold or Hybrid OA. - To decide on the feasibility of creating an IR and if the decision is positive, to implement the processes needed to launch an IR.